Anagha-P-Kumar/Prodigy-Infotech-CS-Task-2-Pixel-Manipulation-for-Image-Encryption/README.md

 2. Run the script using `python script.py`.
 3. The encrypted image will be saved as `encrypted.jpg`.
 4. The decrypted image will be saved as `decrypted.jpg`.

-## Customization
-- Modify `image_path` to specify a different input image.
-- Change the `key` value to use a different encryption key.